(Updated Aug. 23, 2022)

 Academic Support and Student Services

 Academic support, such as Tutoring and Supplemental Instruction and Disability Access, continues to provide services both virtually and in person.
 Other areas that provide student services, such as Campus Recreation and the Pope Student Center, will resume full in-person services.
-The Ken White Student Health Center, which includes the Counseling Center, primarily provides telehealth services; in-person services are by appointment only and follow current GDPH and CDC guidelines.
+The Ken White Student Health Center, which includes the Counseling Center, provides both in person and telehealth services.
+All services are by appointment only and follow current GDPH and CDC guidelines.
 Masks are required in the Ken White Student Health Center regardless of a person’s vaccination status.